Blog Article

 The Bible is very clear: if we’re going to walk in wisdom and please God, there are some people we have to cut off.
 1 Corinthians 15:33 teaches us, “Be not deceived: evil communications corrupt good manners.”
 Don’t lie to yourself or let anyone try to tell you it won’t affect you!
 Ungodly and unholy people infect those who stay around them.
 The word for “communications” in that verse is a Greek word (S:3657) that actually means companionship — it’s about the COMPANY you keep and people you ASSOCIATE with.
+Many people find that engaging in an online Bible study helps them find the right community to replace these negative influences.
 Here is a list of 10 types of people you should cut off today!

 1. The wicked and evil person (Prov.
 4:14-19; 16:29-30; 24:1-2)